Physical and archaeology: modern detection tools

 Radiometric dating Estimates the age of artifacts by measuring the isotopes present.

-Drone Captures aerial images for monitoring and documenting sites.
+Drone Takes aerial images for monitoring and documentation of sites.

 Chemical analysis Determines the composition of materials, essential for dating.